Unboxing LLMs > loading...

 RAG Workflow

-1. Indexing stage:
+1. Indexing Phase (Offline):

-• Generate embeddings for each chunk
+• Generate embeddings for each chunk.

-2. Query stage:
+2. Query Phase (Online):

-• Embed the user’s query
+• Embed the user’s incoming query.

 Advanced RAG Architectures